natdeanlewissoftwire/DevOps-Course-Starter/README.md

 When running terraform, make a terraform.tfvars file with env vars in to avoid having to pass them in on the command line

+You can still pass the prefix on the command line, like:

+terraform plan -var 'prefix=test'

 ## Web addresses:

 [Example docker image](hub.docker.com/r/natdeanlewissoftwire/todo-app/tags)